PI Apparel 2016 Speakers

 President, Alvanon, USA

-Ed Gribbin leads Alvanon teams around the globe helping apparel industry clients develop and implement robust data driven growth strategies in disciplines ranging from marketing and merchandising to product development and supply chain.
-He has worked with most of the world’s leading apparel organizations and is the eminent authority on strategic apparel practices and processes.
+Ed Gribbin is President of Alvanon, Inc., the retail, apparel and fashion industry’s leading consulting firm.
+Ed leads Alvanon teams around the globe helping fashion industry clients develop and implement growth strategies and solutions in disciplines ranging from marketing and merchandising to product development and supply chain.
+Ed is widely recognized as one of the world’s leading authorities on apparel sizing and fit and serves numerous global boards dedicated to the success of the retail, apparel and textile sectors.

 Business Development Executive, Pepkor, South Africa